EV/EBITDA Sector-Relative Value on Canadian Stocks: An Honest Assessment

 Sector concentration risk.
 The TSX is heavily weighted toward energy, financials, and materials.
 Without a sector cap, the portfolio can cluster in resource stocks.
 A bad commodity cycle (2012-2015, 2018-2020) creates prolonged stretches of underperformance.

 The CAGR case is fragile.
-Remove the 2001-2005 period and the strategy underperforms SPY.
-The long-run positive result depends heavily on the commodity supercycle that opened the backtest window.
+Remove the 2001-2005 commodity supercycle period and the strategy's edge narrows significantly.
+The long-run positive result depends heavily on those early years.

 Conclusion